Irreligion in India: 20th century

+Joseph Edamaruku (7 September 1934 – 29 June 2006), popularly identified by his surname Edamaruku, was a journalist and rationalist from Kerala.
+He was the Delhi Bureau chief of the Malayalam magazine Keralasabdam for more than twenty years, and the founder-editor of Therali, a rationalist periodical in Malayalam.
+He was president of the Indian Rationalist Association from 1995 to 2005.

 Khushwant Singh (1915–2014), a prominent and prolific writer of Sikh extraction, was avowedly non-religious.

 Founded in 1984 Tarksheel Society (Rationalist Society) is a rationalist group based in Punjab, India.